 Minimizes Urinary Tract Infections

-This measures the percent of long-term care residents that suffered from a UTI.
-UTI's could be an indication of a nursing home with worse hygiene protocols.
-However, this datapoint can also be skewed for certain nursing homes due to different reporting standards for UTI's.
+This tells you the percent of long-term stay residents that have had UTI's.
+UTI's may be a sign of lower quality nursing care.
+However, this datapoint could also be misleading for some nursing homes due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication